sandrapintor/introduction-tidyverse_tutorial/README.md

-# Introduction to the Tidyverse:
+# Introduction to the Tidyverse: Data Wrangling
-# Data Wrangling

-***

 This repository contains the code which resulted in the presentation for 2nd meetup of [R-Ladies Frankfurt](https://github.com/rladies/meetup-presentations_frankfurt).
-This presentation was a tutorial in which we explored the tidyverse, in particular, some packages used for data wrangling: `readr`, `tidyr`, and `dplyr`.
+This presentation consisted of a tutorial that explored the tidyverse, in particular, some packages used for data wrangling: `readr`, `tidyr`, and `dplyr`.

+### Data
 In this tutorial, it was explored data from [TidyTuesday: A weekly data project in R from the R4DS online learning community](https://github.com/rfordatascience/tidytuesday).
 [Dataset 10 (`2019-03-05`): Women in the Workforce](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-03-05)